vgp1003/Bushmeat_Barcoading/README.md

 ![alt text](https://github.com/vgp1003/Bushmeat_Barcoading/blob/main/Figures/Croc.PNG "Croc.PNG")

    The goal of this project was to 1) use the COX1 sequences that Eaton et _al._ depostied on NCBI to recreate their crocodile, alligator and deer phylogenetic trees using different RAxML versions for comparison.
 Then 2) add refrence COX1 genes from each species that had them availible on NCBI to see where they fall on the tree.
-Because Eaton et al. achieved high confidence for their species identifications, it was hypothesized that the NCBI refrence COX1 genes would fall closely within the expected species on the trees.
+Because Eaton et _al._ achieved high confidence for their species identifications, it was hypothesized that the NCBI refrence COX1 genes would fall closely within the expected species on the trees.

 ## Methods

-1) Downloaded FASTAs for Eaton et al.'s 173 COX1 gene sequences from NCBI along with NCBI refrence COX1 genes for the various species in the paper.
+1) Downloaded FASTAs for Eaton et _al._'s 173 COX1 gene sequences from NCBI along with NCBI refrence COX1 genes for the various species in the paper.

 2) Alignment and phylogenetic reconstructions were performed using the function "build" of ETE3 v3.1.1 CLUSTALW as implemented on the GenomeNet (https://www.genome.jp/tools/ete/).
-CLUSTALW was selected for consistancy with Eaton et al.'s alignment procedure.
+CLUSTALW was selected for consistancy with Eaton et _al._'s alignment procedure.
 Alignment files were then visualized with Jalview (Fig. 3,4,5).

 3) ML trees were inferred using RAxML v8.1.20 ran with model GTRGAMMA and default parameters.
 Branch supports were computed out of 100 bootstrapped trees.
-This was different from Eaton et al. whose ML trees were inferred using RAxML 7.0.4 ran with model GTRGAMMA and node support out of 100 rapid bootstrap replicates.
+This was different from Eaton et _al._ whose ML trees were inferred using RAxML 7.0.4 ran with model GTRGAMMA and node support out of 100 rapid bootstrap replicates.

 ## Results/Discussion